Thomas King (novelist): Writings

 King has been writing novels, and children's books, and collections of stories since the 1980s.
 His notable works include A Coyote Columbus Story (1992) and Green Grass, Running Water (1993) – both of which were nominated for a Governor General's Award (the former for children's literature, and the latter for fiction – and The Inconvenient Indian: A Curious Account of Native People in North America (2012), which won the 2014 RBC Taylor Prize.
+King's novel, Indians on Vacation (2020), won the Stephen Leacock Memorial Medal for Humour in 2021.